CV Writing Checklist

 Find mistakes before handing it over to potential employers.

 Covering letters should be a must (unless the employer states otherwise).
-As mentioned, a CV is a short, list of facts about your experiences and education.
-With a covering letter, you can let a little bit of your personality shine through.
+As mentioned, a CV is a short list of facts about your experiences and education.
+With a cover letter, you can let a little bit of your personality shine through.

 It should be clearly formatted and short enough for a potential employer to be able to read quickly – and most importantly – it should always be tailored to the role you’re applying for.